-In 1998, the New York State Legislature established the opportunity for the creation of new, performance-based public schools, including conversions1 of existing traditional public schools, through the charter process.
+In 1998, the New York State Legislature established the opportunity for the creation of new, performance-based public schools, including conversions of existing traditional public schools, through the charter process.
 In May of 2010, the State Legislature increased the number of charter schools that may be authorized under the law, created a clear pathway for existing education corporations to operate multiple charter schools, and required charter entities to solicit new charter school applications through a competitive Request for Proposals (RFP) process.
-Additional changes to the Charter Schools Act were made in 2014, 2015 and 2016.
+Additional changes to the Charter Schools Act were made in subsequent years.

-Accordingly, the Department has updated the Request for Proposals (RFP) to Establish New York State Charter Schools Authorized by the Board of Regents for the 2019 application cycle.
-The RFP and Application Kit has been further differentiated this year: applicant groups who are new operators wishing to open a new charter school will use the standard version, and existing education corporations wishing to replicate an existing charter school authorized by the Board of Regents will use the replicator version.
-Both kits contain information about the charter process and provide requests for applicant groups to address when constructing applications for new public charter schools, and evaluation criteria that reviewers will use to rate the applications.
-Applicants are encouraged to direct any questions about which application they should prepare to the Charter School Office (CSO) staff well in advance of the Letter of Intent due date.
+Accordingly, the Department has updated the Request for Proposals (RFP) to Establish New York State Charter Schools Authorized by the Board of Regents for the 2021 application cycle.
+The RFP and Application Kit was further differentiated for the 2019, and subsequent, RFPs: applicant groups who are new operators, or operators of schools not authorized by the Board of Regents (BOR), wishing to open a new Board of Regents-authorized charter school will use the standard version, and existing education corporations wishing to replicate an existing charter school authorized by the BOR will use the replicator version.
+Both RFP kits contain information about the charter process and provide requests for applicant groups to address when constructing applications for new public charter schools and evaluation criteria that reviewers will use to rate the applications.
+Applicants are encouraged to direct any questions about which application they should prepare to NYSED CSO staff at CharterSchools@nysed.gov well in advance of the specified due date for Letter of Intent.